robertstass/coot_plumage/README.md

 where <molprobity_html_file> is the downloaded html file from molprobity.
 The script finds cells in the table that contain the value set by --filter_text so you can set this to "Allowed" or any other text that will match whatever you want.
 Alternatively, there are some wrapper scripts that will find the most recent html file in the current directory so you can copy these to that directory and run them by double-clicking them or calling them from the command line.
 Hopefully these should be straightforward to edit to suit your needs.

-Finally you can cycle through the residues in this list with the toolbar buttons provided or with the "q" and "w" keys.
+Finally you can cycle through the residues in this list with the toolbar buttons provided or with the "q" and "w" keys. (ensure the correct molecule is selected in the "Go To Atom" window.)

 Note: additional installation steps are required to get this to work.
 See instructions below.
 ## Next rotamer